-How can you use eLeaP to cater to this extended enterprise learning environments?
+How can you use eLeaP to cater to this extended enterprise learning environment?

-Here are 4 simple yet powerful extended enterprise learning features to check out:
+Here are four simple yet powerful extended enterprise learning features to check out:

 1. eLeaP API – Cloud-based Extended Enterprise Learning Management Applications

-The eLeaP API consists of a set of callable methods designed to enable easy integration of HR and other corporate networks with the eLeaP Enterprise system.
-To perform an action using the API, your application simply sends a request to an API endpoint (tech speak for eLeaP commands) and a response will then be sent back to that application.
-If you don’t have an API account, contact eLeaP to register and activate your API account.
-The API enables organizations to remotely perform advanced activities in their eLeaP LMS instance.
+The eLeaP API consists of a set of callable methods designed to easily integrate HR and other corporate networks with the eLeaP Enterprise system.
+To perform an action using the API, your application sends a request to an API endpoint (tech speak for eLeaP commands), and a response will then be sent back to that application.
+If you don’t have an API account, you can contact eLeaP to register and activate your API account.
+The API enables organizations to perform advanced activities in their eLeaP LMS instance remotely.

-For example you want to automatically set up new employees as they are enrolled in your HR or Payroll system?
-Use the API to get this going easily and automatically.
+For example, would you like to automatically set up new employees as they are enrolled in your HR or Payroll system?
+Use the API to get this going quickly and automatically.

 Do you need to send your own email notifications when new users are enrolled in the system?
-Simply use the API to mute the default eLeaP notifications.
+Use the API to mute the default eLeaP notifications.

-Do you need to assign trainings based on some advance internal metrics?
-Use the eLeaP API to automatically enroll users in User Groups, assign them to courses (individually or as a group) and create and add courses to Training Paths and of course automatically assign these blocks of Training Path courses to individuals or user groups.
+Would you like to assign training based on some advanced internal metrics?
+Use the eLeaP API to automatically enroll users in User Groups, assign them to courses (individually or as a group), create and add courses to Learning Paths, and automatically assign these blocks of Learning Path courses to individuals or user groups.
 To learn more about the eLeaP API, contact us here.

 2. eLeaP Enterprise Account

 Sometimes, one is simply not enough.
 What if you need to manage multiple instances of eLeaP?
-What if another department or factory location or country headquarters wants their own instance of eLeaP?
+What if another department, factory location, or country headquarters wants its own instance of eLeaP?
 What if you are a consultant who needs to help your clients use online learning to save time and money?
 What then?

 3. Single Sign-on

-Because of the explosion in technology for the work place, many of us have to manage multiple logins for multiple applications we use at work.
-Wouldn’t it be nice if you don’t have to remember another new user login and password?
-And if you are a network admin, do you really want to manage all the passwords of your users for their multiple applications?
+Because of the explosion in technology in the work place, many of us have to manage multiple logins for multiple applications we use at work.
+Wouldn’t it be nice if you didn’t have to remember another new user login and password?
+And if you are a network admin, do you really want to manage all your users’ passwords for their multiple applications?

-Single Sign-on is a technology which allows users to access multiple systems from a single login.
-So imagine your sales manager needs to log into their Salesforce account and then take some sales training in their eLeaP account.
-Instead of having them log into two (or more) systems, you give them a single signon to log into your network and then they simply click on icons to access the various applications authorized for their account.
+Single Sign-on is a technology that allows users to access multiple systems from a single login.
+So imagine your sales manager needs to log into their Salesforce account and take some sales training in their eLeaP account.
+Instead of having them log into two (or more) systems, you give them a single sign on to log into your network, and then they click on icons to access the various applications authorized for their account.

 4. Access Restrictions